evagabriela/WDI/curriculum/week-02/04-dom-manipulation/README.md

 ![](http://circuits-assets.generalassemb.ly/prod/asset/5149/textContent.png)

-In contrast, when setting content with the innerHTML method, any HTML tags will be inserted into the page as actual HTML content, not just text:
+In contrast, when setting content by updating the innerHTML property, any HTML tags will be inserted into the page as actual HTML content, not just text:

 ```js
 document.querySelector('p').innerHTML = "Visit my Site";